 Return touchdowns: Excluded due to extreme rareness and randomness

 For the complete explanation of OFP and how you can use it to make better fantasy decisions, check out this introduction article.

-Below is the 2018 OFP scoreboard for quarterbacks:
+Here is the 2019 OFP scoreboard for running backs: